-Having clearly defined goals can do a lot to improve yourself.
+Having clearly defined personal development goals can do a lot to improve yourself.
 In fact, research shows that specific and sufficiently challenging goals led to a higher performance rate compared to easy and not specifically defined goals.
-The benefit of goals does not lie in the act of setting them but in the effort taken to achieve each goal.
+The benefit of goals does not lie in the act of setting them, but in the effort taken to achieve each goal.

 Self-improvement is what will make you successful in life.
 The reason is simple.
 Personal development attracts better relationships and an increase in wealth.

 Personal development is something that should be practiced daily.
 This will keep you constantly prepared to face any challenge or obstacles life throws at you.

 This is the reason you should set personal development goals in your workplace.
 These goals will not only improve you in the long run, but also improve the overall running of the business.
 So whether you are the boss or an employee, personal development goals are a must.

 Here are 5 personal development goals that will make you successful in your workplace:

 Personal Development Goal #1: Improve your time management

 In your workplace, you’ll face deadlines, orders and tasks that keep screaming for your attention every day.
 As the work piles up, time to get everything done in time looks like a scarce commodity.

 In such a situation, your time management skills will be put to the test.
 Time consciousness comes with a lot of benefits.
 It will help you become more productive, efficient and less stressed.
 You’ll have more time to put into other tasks – because getting time to get bored isn’t the aim here.